nolll/pokerbunch/Web/app/bugs.md

 # bugs

-spinner or something to indicate progress when logging in navigate from cashgame details crashes
+spinner or something to indicate progress when logging in icons are missing (current game) adjacent buttons needs spacing

 # done

-loading-spinner is broken
-cashgame details chart
-inifinite loop on cashgame details
+nothing happens when you click the buyin button navigate from cashgame details crashes (unable to reproduce) loading-spinner is broken cashgame details chart inifinite loop on cashgame details